ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.12.4.1.
 Scaling Policies

 Scaling policies are rules that you can use to define autoscaling of instances.
-There are three types of scaling policies:
+3 types of scaling policies:

 1. Manual Scaling - manually adjust the desired capacity
 2. Scheduled Scaling - useful for known periods of high or low usage.
 They are time based adjustments e.g. Sales Periods.